 Breast reconstruction can be an exceptionally rewarding and empowering option for many women who received – or may be contemplating – a mastectomy as part of their battle to beat breast cancer.
 There are several different techniques that can be employed to rebuild the breast mound following a mastectomy, each of which can help restore a normal shape, size, and overall appearance to the breast(s).
-At our practice, Stafford R. Broumand, MD and Daniel Y. Maman, MD offer implant reconstruction, fat grafting, and DIEP flap breast reconstruction, and they will work closely with you to customize an approach that most effectively achieves an ideal outcome based on your unique needs and desires.
+At our practice, board-certified plastic surgeons Stafford R. Broumand, MD and Daniel Y. Maman, MD offer implant reconstruction, fat grafting, and DIEP flap breast reconstruction, and they will work closely with you to customize an approach that most effectively achieves an ideal outcome based on your unique needs and desires.

 What Can Breast Reconstruction Do for Me?*